And greetings to you, my good friend Zel Rushball on the cutting edge of societal evolution.

 Among the people who voted in this past election, 59% favor a smaller government with fewer services, and only 28% favor a larger government with many services.

-Among those who voted for a Republican for Congress, they favor smaller government by a five to one margin.
+Among those who voted for a Republican for Congress, they favor smaller government by a five-to-one margin.

-Six in ten Americans favor smaller government.
+Six in 10 Americans favor smaller government.

-Those of us who have been making those of us who have uh been informing and attempting to educate the American people for all these years, we won the argument, and guess who blew it?
+Those of us who have been making, those of us who have been informing and attempting to educate the American people for all these years, we won the argument.

 Our own party.